xing/hops/README.md

 export default render(<Home />);
 ```

-During tests `importComponent` simply outputs the mock component `<ImportComponentStub />` without loading the referenced component.
-If you'd rather like to test the `loading`- or the `error`-state of the lazy-loading placeholder component or the actual inserted content, you currently have to provide your own mock.
+During tests `importComponent` simply outputs the referenced component.
+If you'd rather like to test the `loading`- or the `error`-state of the lazy-loading placeholder component, you currently have to provide your own mock.

-**Example 1: check the loading state**
+**Example: check the loading state**

 ```javascript
 import React from 'react';